PhilT/machines/README.markdown

 ---------------------------------------
 * Only one user per machine.
 Servers use www-data (by default) for nginx/apache, passenger and deployments.
 * The system has been designed to allow a certain flexibility in the configuration although some things may not yet be totally configurable it should be possible to add or modify the relevant package.
-For example, app settings allow different servers to have different apps setup on them.
-This however has not yet been tested.
-* We are currently focused on Ruby 1.9.2, Rails 3 and Passenger 3 deployments as our projects have all been upgraded.
+* We are currently focused on Ruby 1.9.2, Rails 3 and Passenger 3.

 Warnings